Enforcement within the planning process is necessary in monitoring development and investigating potential breaches of planning control.

 The Council has produced a Planning Enforcement Charter which outlines the role of the Enforcement team within the planning system

-If you are intending to apply for either a Provisional Premises Licence Application or a full Premises Licence Application, please read the following for general information and an application form.
+If you are intending to apply for either a Provisional Premises Licence Application or a full Premises Licence Application (Section 50), please read the following for general information and a Section 50 application form.

 Enforcement Notice Register Summary

 Aspects of the Enforcement Register can now be accessed electronically via the Planning Portal.
+A Summary of the Enforcement Register has been produced and is updated monthly.
 Should you require further detailed information in relation to an enforcement notice, the complete Enforcement Register is available to view at our offices between the hours of 9.00am and 5.00pm